dcplen/dcplen/README.md

 ## Hi...
 I'm Sohan  <img src="https://user-images.githubusercontent.com/72663882/171687151-bb31c996-c9d2-49c8-b593-734946893b23.gif" alt="waving hand gif" aria-hidden="true" width="40" />

-How are you? <br>
+**How are you?** <br>

-I'm a tech enthusiast on the path to becoming a **SWE**, <br>
-eager to learn and fueled by an inner drive to build something incredible.
+I'm a passionate tech enthusiast on an exciting journey to becoming a **SWE**.
+I'm driven by an insatiable curiosity to learn and grow, constantly seeking new challenges and opportunities to expand my knowledge.
+Fueled by an inner determination, I am committed to creating innovative and impactful solutions that can make a difference.
+My goal is to transform ideas into reality and build something truly incredible.

 <h3 align="left">🤝 Let's Connect:</h3>
 <div align="left">